Are you a small business operator with less than five locations in Canada and less than 50 employees per location?

 To apply for the small business support program, a restaurant operator must complete the following steps:

-- Submit an Expression of Interest Form.
-An Informed Dining representative will contact you to discuss the program requirements and Program Agreement (see Appendix B: Q&A Program Agreement).
+- Submit an Expression of Interest form.
+Ensure that you check the box "Check here if you plan on submitting an application for the small business support program."
+An Informed Dining representative will contact you to discuss the program requirements and Program Agreement.